-The St. Edward Cheer Team is made up of students from St. Joseph Academy and Magnificat High School who support the teams of St. Edward High School through athletic spirit leadership.
+The St. Edward Cheer Team is made up of students from St. Joseph Academy and Magnificat High School who support the community of St. Edward High School through athletic spirit leadership.
 Males at SEHS also have the opportunity to participate in this sport.
 The St. Edward Cheer Team competes in regional competitions & the Ohio Association of Secondary School Administators (OASSA) State of Ohio Championships during the school year.
+CHECK THE CHEER TEAM NEWS AND EVENTS PAGE FOR DATES AND REGISTRATION.

 CHEER TEAM TRYOUTS

 Tryouts are held each Spring for the following academic year for both the FOOTBALL and BASKETBALL Varsity and JV squads.
 Athletes are permitted to cheer one or two sport seasons.
 On rare occasion we may hold a tryout in early fall for basketball season.
 This is determined on an as needed basis.
-CHECK THE CHEER TEAM NEWS AND EVENTS PAGE FOR ALL TRYOUT INFORMATION.
+CHECK THE CHEER TEAM NEWS AND EVENTS PAGE FOR DATES AND REGISTRATION.

 SPRING TRAINING CLINIC